 US stock plans for UK employees

-Many US companies that operate their ESPP and stock option plans globally will choose to roll out the same plan in each jurisdiction, making changes only where required under local laws.
-However, recent changes in the law relating to tax approved plans in the UK may cause companies to reconsider this approach with respect to their UK employees.
-If a tax approved plan can be operated in the UK, there are clear and significant benefits for both the employees and employer.
+Many US companies that operate their Employee Stock Purchase Plan (ESPP) and stock option plans globally, will choose to roll out the same plan in each jurisdiction, making changes only where required under local laws.
+However, if a tax-approved plan can be operated in the UK, there are clear and significant benefits for both the employees and employer.

 ESPP vs SAYE or SIP

-The tax approved plan regime in the UK does not provide for an exact replica of an ESPP, but there are features of both the SAYE plan and Share Incentive Plan (SIP) that are similar.
+The tax approved plan regime in the UK does not provide for an exact replica of an ESPP, but there are features of both the Save As You Earn (SAYE) plan and Share Incentive Plan (SIP) that are similar.
 Both the SAYE and SIP are ‘all-employee’ plans, though companies can impose a qualifying period of service.

 Key features of SAYE